 How to cultivate the Jade Flower?

-- Irrigation: moderate, humid environment.
+- Irrigation: Maintain a moderate watering schedule, ensuring a humid environment.

 Curiosities of the Jade Flower

 Eye-Catching Blooms in Subtle Shading

 Intriguingly, one might easily overlook the pale-colored blooms of one of the largest Jade Flower plants in strong sunlight.
 The evidence of its captivating beauty is often noticed through the fallen blooms beneath the vine, a unique trait of this woody, trunk-climbing, twisted shrub.